<meta name=description> element provides a summary of a page's content

 Illustrator: P. Picture, Category: Books, Price: $17.99,

-Length: 784 pages>
+Length: 784 pages">

-Meta description guidelines
+Meta description best practices

-- Create a description for every page.
+- Use a unique description for each page.

 Except as otherwise noted, the content of this page is licensed under the Creative Commons Attribution 4.0 License, and code samples are licensed under the Apache 2.0 License.
 For details, see the Google Developers Site Policies.
 Java is a registered trademark of Oracle and/or its affiliates.